 You’ll also need to pick an accounting method.
 The two main options are cash-basis and accrual-basis.
 With cash-basis accounting, you record income when you receive it and expenses when you pay them.
 It’s straightforward and the most common method for new or small-scale landlords.
 Accrual-basis accounting is a bit more complex.
 You record income when it’s earned (even if you haven’t been paid yet) and expenses when they’re incurred (even if you haven’t paid the bill).
 While it provides a more detailed financial picture, it requires more tracking.
 Most landlords start with the cash method, but the right choice depends on your specific situation.
 It’s always a good idea to discuss your options with a professional to ensure your method aligns with your long-term goals and tax strategy.

-When to Hire a Professional Bookkeeper
+When Should You Hire a Professional Bookkeeper?

 Deciding to handle your own books is a great way to learn the financial ins and outs of your properties.
 But as your portfolio grows, so does the complexity.
 At a certain point, continuing the DIY route can cost you more in missed opportunities and stress than you would spend on a professional.
 Recognizing when you’ve reached that tipping point is a key strategic move for any serious investor.
 It’s not about admitting defeat; it’s about freeing up your time to focus on what you do best, like finding your next great investment.